Chaunté Lowe: 2012

 At the Summer Olympics, she again reached the final and again finished in 6th place, a result she found disappointing because she was one of the favourites.

 2014

 Back from pregnancy for the 3rd time in 2013, Lowe was the runner-up in the high jump in 1.94 meters at 2014 USA Outdoor Track and Field Championships but then was awarded as the winner because Inika McPherson was disqualified for doping.
 At the 2014 IAAF Continental Cup, Lowe took 2nd place behind Mariya Kuchina (1.99 m) in a season's best of 1.97 m.

 Lowe won the high jump in 1.91 meters at 2015 USA Outdoor Track and Field Championships.
-Her results were less great as the other years because she needed to help her second daughter who suffers of autism.
+Her results were less great as the other years because she needed to help her second daughter who has autism.
 She participated at the World championships but failed to clear the first bar at 1.80 m.